hellerve/ptolemy/done.md

 I’m not a huge fan—so bias met bias.
 Nonetheless, it’s very comprehensive and thoughtful an approach to classifying paradigms.

+* [Crash-Only Software](https://www.usenix.org/legacy/events/hotos03/tech/full_papers/candea/candea.pdf) by **George Candea & Armando Fox** (2003)

+This paper is msotly historically interesting, because it describes a paradigm that, through Erlang and related technologies, has entered the mainstream by now.
+The paper talks about these concepts in the context of Java, which is interesting enough in its own right, but I’d have hoped for at least a mention of Erlang; I guess it wasn’t part of the general consciousness of Computer Science back then.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)